timorl/rozbiory/README.md

 # Rozbiory

-A simple program for checking one specificoperation on sets.
+A simple program for checking one specific operation on sets.

 ## Compilation